What is 500 Women in Property program?

-The program will commence in March 2017 and run through till December 2017.
-There will be 2-3 dedicated 100 Women in Property networking events held in NSW, VIC, QLD SA, WA and ACT for participants and sponsors at no cost to attendees.
-If you are a 100 Women in Property participant or sponsor from the NT or Tasmania, you are welcome to attend the events hosted in WA and VIC respectively.
+The program will commence in March 2018 and run through until December 2018.
+There will be approximately 3-4 dedicated 500 Women in Property networking events held in NSW, VIC, QLD SA, WA and ACT for participants and sponsors at no cost to attendees.

 The Property Council champions the interests of more than 2,300 member companies that represent the full spectrum of the industry, including those who invest, own, manage and develop in all sectors of property, creating landmark projects and environments where people live, work, rest, shop and play.
 Find out more at www.propertycouncil.com.au

 Contact the Property Council staff member in your state:

 SA – Torie Brown